-Brian Auld begins his 13th season with the Rays and his fourth in his current position as team president.
+Brian Auld begins his 14th season with the Rays and his fifth in his current position as team president.
 Together, he and Matt Silverman lead the club's operations both internally and externally, including the pursuit of a new ballpark in Tampa Bay.

 In his tenure as team president, Auld has brought a renewed focus to the Rays mission-to energize the community through the magic of Rays baseball-by redoubling the Rays commitment to its community and to its employees.